 Two studies showed that lesions of the STN could reverse the effect of Parkinson symptoms in the monkey MPTP model, with studies by Bergman et al (1990) and Aziz et al (1991).
 These studies not only began to dissect the functional connectivity within the basal ganglia-thalamocortical circuit, but also offered evidence that inactivation of the STN could work as a potential therapy for Parkinson’s.
 How many monkeys were used in these two studies?
 Four.

-Shortly after, Benazzouz et al (1993) showed that instead of lessoning the STN one could use high frequency stimulation of the STN to alleviate the symptoms in MPTP treated monkeys.
+Shortly after, Benazzouz et al (1993) in Grenoble showed that instead of lessoning the STN one could use high frequency stimulation of the STN to alleviate the symptoms in MPTP treated monkeys.
 Supposedly, the high frequency stimulation suppresses the activity of these cells acting as a “virtual lesion”.
 How many monkeys were used here?
 Two.